Medical Assistance in Dying (MAiD) for Assessors and Prescribers

 This course is composed of 4 Modules.
 Module 1 begins by explaining the legal developments which culminated in the passage of Bill C-14 in June of 2016.
 After completing Module 1, physicians and nurse practitioners will understand what medical assistance in dying is and how Bill C-14 changed the law of Canada.
 In addition, Module 1 provides an introduction to the eligibility criteria for medical assistance in dying and explains the federally-legislated and provincially-regulated safeguards that exist to protect patients.
 Module 1 concludes by setting out the rights and obligations of physicians and nurse practitioners whose individual values and beliefs may conflict with the provision of medical assistance in dying care.

-Module 4 focuses on the role of the medical assistance in dying prescriber and guides physicians and nurse practitioners through each stage of the process, including assessment, planning, selection of the route of drug administration (self-administered or practitioner-administered), acquisition of the medication, administration, post-administration support for families and members of the healthcare team, and documentation.
+Module 4 focuses on the role of the medical assistance in dying prescriber and guides physicians and nurse practitioners through each stage of the process, including planning, selection of the route of drug administration (for practitioner-administered or self-administered medical assistance in dying), acquisition of the medication, administration, post-administration support for families and members of the healthcare team, and required documentation and reporting.
 In addition, Module 4 provides a detailed explanation of the medications composing both the oral and intravenous routes of administration and important clinical guidance on administration.
 Upon completion of Module 4, physicians and nurse practitioners will have a comprehensive understanding of medical assistance in dying and will be able to comply with their legal, ethical, and professional obligations when providing medical assistance in dying care to patients.